-To ask the Secretary of State for Health if he will make a statement on accident and emergency services at (a) Harold Wood Hospital in the London Borough of Havering and (b) Oldchurch Hospital Romford.
+To ask the Secretary of State for Health if he will make a statement on the future of accident and emergency services in Gloucestershire.

 The future pattern of accident and emergency services in Gloucestershire is a matter for Gloucestershire Health Authority.
 The health authority is currently undertaking public consultation on "Health Gloucestershire: A five year strategy for health and health services"; the strategy does not propose any changes to the current pattern of accident and emergency services in the health authority area at this stage.